Lack of support often coerces women into abortion. As pro-life feminists, we choose to support and empower women rather than abandon women.

 We do not eliminate poverty by eliminating poor women’s children.
 It is degrading to poor women to expect or imply that their children aren’t welcome.
 We believe that poor women deserve the same support and life-affirming alternatives as wealthy women.

-A woman who is pregnant needs to know that there are pregnancy care centers listed in the “abortion alternatives” section of the yellow pages that provide direct assistance and coordinate public and private assistance.
+A woman who is pregnant needs to know that there are pregnancy care centers she can look up online that provide direct assistance and coordinate public and private assistance.
+Care Net and Heartbeat International have directories she can use to find her nearest center.

 Abortion is not an enriching experience.
 An abortion won’t get a woman a better job or get her out of a bad (for example, abusive) situation.